emma-p/advanced-french/README.md

 advanced-french
 ===============

-> This application is my first programming project.
-I use it to learn Ruby and the basics of web application development.
+> This application was my first programming project.
+I used it to learn Ruby and the basics of web application development.

 > The site displays lessons and exercises for advanced French learners.
 > It is inspired by another website I was using to give my students online homework when I was teaching French.